keningsun/keningsun/README.md

 Love making cool products

-Currently using JavaScript and Flutter
+Currently using TypeScript and Dart

 <!--
 **keningsun/keningsun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.